 Yes, No Questions

 Generally, “yes, no” questions should be avoided when trying to extend your conversations since they prove to do the exact opposite of what you’re trying to accomplish.
 However, that doesn’t go to say that they don’t have their place in overall comprehension.
-If you’re able to ask a complex “yes, no question”, then, by all means, go ahead.
+If you can ask a complex “yes, no question,” then, by all means, go ahead.

-These kind of questions are more of a benefit to the speaker than the listener (you).
-They show that you’re an attentive listener and if the speaker picks up on that they’re more likely to continue the conversation.
-So, while “yes, no” conversations don’t necessarily do a good job of simplifying the conversation, they can be effective at extending its length.
+These kinds of questions are more of a benefit to the speaker than the listener (you).
+They show that you’re an attentive listener, and if the speaker picks up on that, they’re more likely to continue the conversation.
+So, while “yes, no” conversations don’t necessarily do an excellent job of simplifying the conversation, they can be effective at extending their length.

-Questions normally follow this framework: The answers will always be more complicated than what was originally asked.
+Questions typically follow this framework: The answers will always be more complicated than initially asked.
 “Yes, No” Questions cancel out this idea by skipping the explanation part of the answers entirely.
 It’s a bold tactic, but it doesn’t have its merits.

-Too many yes, no questions can make a conversation very one-sided.
-Try to use them or when you sense that the conversation is dying down.
+Too many yes, and no-questions can make a conversation very one-sided.
+Try to use them when you sense that the conversation is dying down.